Real-Time Audio Visualization Engine - "audio_vis"

 FFT and Spectral Analysis

 The FFT uses FFTW3 (float precision) with a real-to-complex plan.
-The engine runs at a fixed order of 13 (8192 samples) with 4x overlap (2048-sample hops), giving roughly 23 spectral frames per second at 48 kHz.
+The engine runs at a user defined FFT order and overlap percentage.

 Before the transform, an optional Hann window with energy normalization is applied.
 After the transform, output is converted to power, magnitude, or decibels depending on the shader's spec configuration.
-An optional perceptual frequency tilt is applied through a cached scalar table, supporting common slopes like 3.0 dB/octave (pink noise reference) or 4.5 dB/octave (music-focused, similar to FabFilter Pro-Q's analyzer).
+An optional perceptual frequency tilt and FFT power recuperation are applied through a cached scalar table, supporting any slope the user would want.
+After this, the user can define a time over which to normalize this output for an output similar to WinAmp's Milkdrop.

 Peak and RMS measurements are computed per-channel or mono-summed from the same audio window used for FFT, keeping time alignment between spectral and level data.